timjogorman/RicherEventDescription/guidelines.md

 reference to the narrative container is acceptable as well.

-That said, because of the nature of the notes, \textbf{TLINKs should never link items in sections with differing SECTIONTIME.}
+That said, because of the nature of the notes, \textbf{TLINKs should never link items in sections with differing SECTIONTIME.

-\subsubsection{ACTUAL or UNCertain EVENTs should never be linked to HYPOTHETICAL or GENERIC EVENTs, and vice versa.}
+#### ACTUAL or UNCertain EVENTs should never be linked to HYPOTHETICAL
+or GENERIC EVENTs, and vice versa.

 This may seem quite specific, but HYPOTHETICAL and GENERIC EVENTs aren't really on the same timeline as other EVENTs dealing with the